theargcoder/FastSudoku/README.md

 ## 💨 LeetCode Performance

+solution can be found [here](https://leetcode.com/submissions/detail/1599823069/) and another one [here](https://leetcode.com/submissions/detail/1600120920/)

+> note that the variance of the times is massive, their testing VM is shit

 - **0 ms** runtime — beats **100%** of C++ submissions ⏱️
 - **29.51%** better than other solutions in memory usage 🧠